 Jeannette Tramhel joined the UNIDROIT Secretariat in 2024 as a Senior Legal Consultant to support the Institute’s ongoing work in agricultural development and private law.
 She served with the Secretariat for Legal Affairs at the Organization of American States (OAS) as the Senior Legal Officer responsible for private international law.
 Also, she served with the UNCITRAL Secretariat, with prior experience in international commercial law across the private and public sectors and academia.
 Jeannette holds an LL.M. from Georgetown University (with distinction), an LL.B. from Queen’s University in Canada, and is a member of the bar in Ontario and New York.
 She also holds degrees in agriculture and environmental design, which inspire her passion and expertise in the nexus between international law and development, specifically in food security and sustainable agriculture.

-Teemu Viinikainen has been an international legal consultant with the Development Law Service of the Food and Agriculture Organization (FAO) since 2016.
-His wide-ranging interests and responsibilities include contract farming, antimicrobial resistance, food loss and waste, food fraud, and general food, animal, and plant health and production topics.
-Before his services at FAO, he also worked in the International Fund for Agricultural Development (IFAD) legal office and the International Institute for the Unification of Private Law (UNIDROIT).
+Teemu Viinikainen has been working as an international legal consultant with the Development Law Service of the Food and Agriculture Organization (FAO) since 2016.
+His wide-ranging interests and responsibilities include contract farming, antimicrobial resistance, food loss and waste, food fraud and generally topics related to food as well as animal and plant health and production.
+Prior to his services at FAO, he has also worked in the legal office of the International Fund for Agricultural Development (IFAD) and at the International Institute for the Unification of Private law (UNIDROIT).
 He holds a Master of Laws from the University of Turku.

 Dr Philine Wehling is responsible for UNIDROIT’s work on corporate sustainability due diligence in global value chains.
 She is also responsible for implementing the UNCITRAL/UNIDROIT Model Law on Warehouse Receipts.
 She advises on other agricultural trade and development instruments and the UNIDROIT Principles of International Commercial Contracts.
 Since 2020, she has regularly lectured on international commercial law at the Master’s in Law Programme at the International Training Centre of the ILO.
 Before joining UNIDROIT in 2019, she worked as a Legal Advisor at the UNFAO Legal Office in Rome for about eight years.
 She advised member countries on legal and institutional aspects of trade in agro-food products, sustainable agricultural development, and responsible natural resources management, and managed and implemented normative and project (field) work in over 20 countries.
 Philine is admitted to the German Bar and holds a PhD in International Law with highest honours from Heidelberg University, completed at the Max-Planck-Institute for Comparative Public Law and International Law, for which she was awarded the 2018 Prize for Excellence in Research of the Margot-und-Friedrich-Becke Stiftung zu Heidelberg.
 She holds a Master’s Degree in Law from Hamburg University and a Law Degree from Passau University.
 She completed undergraduate studies in Arabic Literature and Politics at Damascus University and studies in French Culture at the University Paris I Panthéon-Sorbonne.